( of )

 Correct!

-The obvious optic fundus abnormality is bilateral florid optic disc elevation with papillary hemorrhages.
-The hemorrhages mark the disc elevation as acquired.
-The fact that these changes affect both eyes and have not damaged visual function suggests papilledema, which is acquired optic disc elevation caused by increased intracranial pressure.
-A process such as optic neuritis that is based within the optic nerves themselves would be expected to cause more vision damage when there is this much swelling.
+What about the other answer choices here?
+Optic neuritis would cause more vision damage when there is this much swelling.
 Idiopathic intracranial hypertension usually affects young overweight women, not slim dancers.
-Brain tumor is a possibility, but the history of heavy practice dancing in a college student suggests the possibility of dehydration, a promoter of dural sinus thrombosis, which is what brain imaging showed.
+Brain tumor would certainly be a cause of papilledema, but the history of heavy practice dancing in a college student suggests the possibility of dehydration, a promoter of dural sinus thrombosis, which is what brain imaging showed.